benbarry/processing-perlin-noise-loop/README.md

 # Processing Perlin Noise Loop
 I wanted to create a seamlessly looping video using Processing where my artwork was being modified by moving across a 2D Perlin noise space.
-I had a difficult time finding information on how to do this, so I'm sharing my solution in hopes it may help someone else.
-This solution worked well for my project, but I imagine there are better ways to do this.
-If you have one, I'd love to hear about it.
+I had a difficult time finding information on how to do this, so I'm sharing my solutions in hopes it may help someone else.